atosato/ansible-ontap-samples/README.md

 # Ansible playbook samples for NetApp Ontap
 ----
-This repository contains Ansible playbooks helping to automate tasks in a NetApp Ontap 9 Environment.
+This repository contains Ansible playbook to automate some tasks in a NetApp ONTAP 9 environment.

-Could be useful to use an Ontap Select cluster for testing purpose (90 days evaluation license is provided with the image).
+To try these samples you can use an Ontap Select VM for testing (90 days evaluation license is provided with the image).

+As a quick setup guide follow these steps:
-Clone this playbooks repository:
+Clone this github repository:
 ```
 git clone https://github.com/atosato/ansible-ontap-samples.git ansible-ontap-samples
 ```

-To create Python virtual environment follow these steps:
+Create a Python virtual environment:
 ```
 python3 -m venv venv
 source venv/bin/activate